 We must therefore take this opportunity to review the basic doctrines of the faith and define some terms.
-One scholar helps us to understand what James and Apostle Paul are really saying: "Justification is a legal doctrine; it is grounded in the implication made possible by the penal substitution-the Lord Jesus Christ's work on the cross-on the principle of grace.
-That's what we have been saying, that justification is a legal pronouncement by God, possible by virtue of the work that Christ did on the cross, and through that work, but imputes to his people a righteousness that satisfies him....
+It is most important that believers understand why they are saved and what happens when they come to "faith" in God.
+One scholar helps us to understand what James and Apostle Paul are really saying:

+"Justification is a legal doctrine; it is grounded in the implication made possible by the penal substitution-the Lord Jesus Christ's work on the cross-on the principle of grace.
+That's what we have been saying, that justification is a legal pronouncement by God, possible by virtue of the work that

+Christ did on the cross, and through that work, but imputes to his people a righteousness that satisfies him....